Advertisement

 Once your HCP has confirmed you’re having a miscarriage, take some time to process the news, suggests O’Shaughnessy.
 Emotions about pregnancy loss can vary from person to person, and there is no “correct” way to feel about it.
 However you are feeling, this is a good time to reach out for support from others.
 You can meet with your HCP on a different day to make a decision about how you’d like to proceed.

-a young woman speaks with her female therapist
+a young person speaking with a therapist

 11 / 11